 So Why the Chimney?

-The Santa chimney legend has certainly had a twisty road, with religious scholars, European traditions, and American writers all adding to our current knowledge of the “real” Santa.
-And we are all the richer for it!
+The Santa chimney legend has certainly had a twisty road.
+Religious scholars, European traditions, and American writers have all added to our current knowledge of the “real” Santa.
+It’s these magical glimpses of history that allow today’s children to feel the excitement and joy of Santa traveling down the chimney to leave gifts and treats Christmas morning!